Levi Henley is a freelance writer and has also been full-time RVing with his wife and pets since 2015.

 Many RVers stay at rest stops in every state with no problems.
 The purpose of rest stops is to keep tired drivers off the road.
 A good rule of thumb is to only stay at rest stops as long as you need to get rest.
 But, if by chance, you ever get a knock on the door and are told to move on, the person asking you is probably just doing his/her job.

-Long-term free camping
+Free long-term free camping

 You may have heard the terms boondocking, dry camping, or wild camping.
 Those are all terms that commonly describe dispersed camping in an RV.
 Dispersed camping is basically camping outside an official campground on public land without hookups.
 Some places have designated spots for dispersed camping, but in others, you are free to camp anywhere that you are not blocking a road, trailhead, or gate.